agnesjn/MSc_Project/README.md

 After fully cloning the scripts and setting the path of original or pre-processed data, you can **start training by running 'main.py'** (without extra params).
 Tensorboard SummaryWriter will make a directory ./run in the same directory and save the running logs and performance.
 You can change the max number of epoch at line 41 in *main.py*.

-If you want to skip the training process and just inference on the test data, the pre-trained model is [here](https://drive.google.com/file/d/1bu1Wq4BEnIGOtb0OByHR9LrEDQlBqXYM/view?usp=sharing) to download.
+If you want to skip the training process and **just inference on the test data**, the pre-trained model is [here](https://drive.google.com/file/d/1bu1Wq4BEnIGOtb0OByHR9LrEDQlBqXYM/view?usp=sharing) to download.
 Put the downloaded model in the project file and run *eval.py* to evaluate on test set.
+If everything is right, this should give a 88.7% accuracy.

 ## File explaination